-- Launch of EKO Smile consumer loyalty program in Greece. - Increase in the number of fuel stations in Greece offering EKO Unleaded 98. - Focus on the development of self-operated fuel stations in Greece. - · High share of differentiated fuels (98 & 100 octane gasolines, premium auto diesel) in total sales of motor fuels at fuel - Increase in gasoline, auto diesel and heating oil market shares in Greece.
+- · Focus on the development of self-operated fuel stations in Greece. - stations in Greece. - Increase in gasoline, auto diesel and heating oil market shares in Greece.

 Petrochemicals

 Petrochemicals' activities are focused on the production and marketing of polypropylene, BOPP films and solvents, as well as the marketing of imported plastics and chemicals.
 HELLENiQ ENERGY, through its subsidiary DIAXON SA, possesses the only vertically-integrated production complex for petrochemicals in Greece, with polypropylene and its derivatives as its main products.
 Its domestic market share exceeds 50%.